What Is the Best Size Dutch Oven for a Whole Chicken?

 What Size Dutch Oven Should I Buy for Camping?

-A 12-inch oven with 4.5-inch high walls holds 6 quarts and will feed up to 6 hungry mouths comfortably.
+A 12-inch oven with 4.5-inch high walls holds 6 quarts and will comfortably feed up to 6 hungry mouths.

-My article here gives you a good look at what camping and Dutch ovens are all about as well as more information regarding sizes you may require.
+My article gives you a good look at what camping and Dutch ovens are all about and more information regarding sizes you may require.

 Final Thoughts – What Is the Best Size Dutch Oven for a Whole Chicken?